Zishan3165/pizza-restaurant-app/README.md

 # Pizza Deliery App (React Native)
-A cross platform mobile application built with React Native (Expo) (2021) for pizza restaurants
+A cross platform mobile application built with React Native (Expo) (2021) for pizza restaurants.
+Data was integrated through Apollo Client (Graphql)

 ## Features
 - Admin can register to their administrator account by using a unique registration code.